-We have been active in Haiti since 2009, before the 2010 earthquake.
+We have been active in Haiti since 2009, and much more since the 2010 earthquake.
 We have cataloged wells, disinfected wells, repaired wells and installed new wells.
 We have also assisted with the installation of two solar arrays, repaired an electrical generator and constructed a pumphouse.
 We currently are in the last phase of a well construction project in Bondeau.

 We have been active in Honduras for over 13 years working at Our Little Roses Family Ministries, an orphanage for girls.
 Rick and Cordella have lead mission teams to OLR where they perform lite construction projects and work with the girls in the home.
 This humanitarian effort is an excellent introduction to foreign service.

-There are over 1 BILLION people in the world who do not have access to clean drinking water.
-The UN declared clean drinking water a human right and any government that does not make some effort to provide clean drinking water to the citzens is in violation.
-This mostly was enacted to raise awareness of the issue but it also could block global funding, trade and international agreements which brings some pressure to on the governemnts to take action.
+We help bring clean drinking water to poor, remote, ignored communities, as we have done in Haiti and Nepal.
+Over 1 BILLION people in the world do not have access to clean drinking water.
+The UN declared clean drinking water a human right and any government that does not make some effort to provide clean drinking water to the citizens is in violation.
+This mostly was enacted to raise awareness of the issue but it also could block global funding, trade and international agreements which brings some pressure on the governments to take action.
 We are a small cog in the system trying to bring about change.

-You are among the most fortunate people in the world if you have a job that will offer you time-off, family or friends who will walk your dog or take in your mail, you have the financial resources to pay your room and board on a trip, you are in good health and you feel the desire to take action.
+You are among the most fortunate people in the world if you have a job that will offer you time-off, family or friends who will walk your dog, neighbors who will take in your mail, you have the financial resources to pay your room and board on a trip, you are in good health and you feel the desire to take action.
 Perhaps it is your time to join our efforts.
 Take action now.

 Our efforts are not intended to be charity or a handout to needy communities.
-When people are in need they will accept an offer of help to overcome a difficuly and still ratain dignity.
-When people are capable they will offer to help others if they were once in need of assistance at some point in their own lives.
-Assistance is what our projects are intended to bring to communities who are stuggling to solve a water issue but may lack technical ability or resources.
+When people are in need they will accept an offer of help to overcome a difficulty and still retain dignity.
+When people are capable they will often offer to help others if they were once in need of assistance at some point in their own lives.
+The community of Kabilash, Nepal is now working with their neighboring village to help them with their water needs.
+Assistance is what our projects are intended to bring to communities who are struggling to solve a water issue but may lack technical ability or resources.

 We are a group of concerned scientists, hydrogeologists, geologists, engineers, GIS programmers, mappers, geomatic engineers, database programmers, project managers and technical writers who want to make a difference in today's struggling world.
 We feel called to help improve the horrible water conditions we have seen first-hand throughout the world.